heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 ```

 ### Using `yarn test:watch`
-Before we fix the test error, it's useful to explore the `test:watch` command, which will re-run the tests everytime you update your code.
+Before we fix the test error, it's useful to explore the `test:watch` command, which will re-run the tests every time you update your code.

 ```bash
 yarn test:watch